-Updated 3/22/2019 with news of the All-new Kindle, the updated affordable model (starting at $89.99 on Amazon with Special Offers, or $109.99 without Special Offers).
-Read more about it in our All-new Kindle news story, where we also compare its specs to those of our top pick, the Kindle Paperwhite.
+Updated 4/10/2019 with our review of the All-new Kindle, the updated affordable model (starting at $89.99 on Amazon with Special Offers, or $109.99 without Special Offers).
+For a briefer take, check out our spec comparison of the All-new Kindle vs. the Kindle Paperwhite.

 Kindle cheat sheet

 - Best Kindle for most readers:Amazon All-new Kindle Paperwhite with Special Offers